wolfgangasdf/iqp-book/perdiodic-system.md

 | 6 | C | $(He)(2s)^2(2p)^2$ | $^3P_{0}$ |

-But for more electrons, the lowest-energy configuration can be more complicated due to electron-electron interactions, but it turns out to be pretty simple for most atoms and can be described by 3 rules, so-called **Hund’s rules**.
+For more electrons, the lowest-energy configuration can be more complicated due to electron-electron interactions, but it turns out to be pretty simple for most atoms and can be described by 3 rules, so-called **Hund’s rules**.

 To mention one, the first rule is that the configuration with lowest energy has the highest spin multiplicity $2S+1$ - or number of unpaired electrons, electrons which don't have a partner in the same shell with the opposite spin.